NKU-HLT/DiffEditor/README.md

 1. If you find the ``mfa_dict.txt``, ``mfa_model.zip``, ``phone_set.json``, or ``word_set.json`` are missing in inference, you need to run the preprocess script in our repo to get them.
 You can also download all of these files you need for inferencing the pre-trained model from
 ``https://drive.google.com/drive/folders/1BOFQ0j2j6nsPqfUlG8ot9I-xvNGmwgPK?usp=sharing`` and put them in ``data/processed/vctk``.
 2. Please specify the MFA version as 2.0.0rc3.
+3. in order to reproduce the paper result, you need to use the testset shown in data/vctk_test_split.csv